 Debate topics for a Braver Angels Debate are chosen by the student teams we collaborate with.
 They reflect with each other and their faculty facilitators to look for issues that meet the criteria for debate resolutions.
 They sift through issues that relate that are top of mind for fellow students and members of their campus community, and they poll the community to determine there is a reasonable split of opinions around the topic.
 In the debate itself, the topics is framed as an affirmative resolution (for example: “RESOLVED: Healthcare is a human right”).
 When they promote their event in advance, students will cast topics are cast as a headlined question (for example: “Is Healthcare a Human Right?”).

 Here is a list of debate topics that students and faculty have selected over the past few years.
 (Right-click to download)

 Who wins a Braver Angels Debate?

-Everyone wins in a Braver Angels debate.
-There are no teams, individual winners or losers.
+We like to say that everyone wins in a Braver Angels debate.
+Since it is not a competitive format, there are no teams, individual winners or losers.
 Many debates start out exploring the “left” and “right” or binary extremes of a topic, but they become more nuanced and solutions-oriented as the evening progresses.
 After the formal debate concludes, participants engage in a valuable debriefing session with debate organizers and share what they learned through the experience.
 We gain invaluable feedback and testimonials in these debriefing sessions and from post-debate surveys.